-If you don’t have time to read or are driving, check out this audio interview I did with Cannabis Health Radio in May 2017: Episode 132: Cannabis Chemistry 101 with Technical Writer Gooey Rabinski.
+Don’t have time to read or are driving or exercising?
+Check out my audio interview with Cannabis Health Radio from May 2017: Episode 132: Cannabis Chemistry 101 with Technical Writer Gooey Rabinski.

 Let’s talk about cannabis efficacy for patients.
 Not just those with terminal cancer or severe epilepsy, but also any human with any ailment involving an imbalance in their endocannabinoid system.